 And I reflect on the teaching that the nature of every living being’s mind is Buddha nature or Buddha seed, meaning it is pure limitless potential.
 As formless and therefore as vast as reality itself.

 If only we could crack open that potential and release its power, travel the 126 million miles inside our own hearts to the very core of reality.
-And find, in our awakening, the method to free everyone else.
+And find, in that moment of liberating freedom, the awakening of all.